Review Notes for the Deep Learning Course

 • Master sequence-to-sequence models (synchronous and asynchronous)

-• Specific applications (synchronous and asynchronous-Sentiment Analysis)
+• Specific applications (synchronous and asynchronous - Sentiment Analysis)

 • Formula expression

-• Pros and cons
+• Advantages and disadvantages

 • Master LSTM